-- the method by which the alteration was introduced into the initial animal(s), including whether the initial animal(s) containing the IGA was chimeric; - the breeding strategy used to produce the lineage progenitor(s) (a lineage progenitor(s) is the animal(s) containing an IGA from which subsequent animals used for commercial purposes are derived); and - full characterization of the site of intentional alteration and any unintended alterations (e.g., alterations at identified potential off-target sites, unanticipated insertions, substitutions, or deletions) contributing to the lineage of animals to be commercialized, including the number and orientation of any introduced DNA sequences, if applicable.
+- the method by which the alteration was introduced into the initial animal(s), including whether the initial animal(s) containing the IGA was chimeric; - the breeding strategy used to produce the lineage progenitor(s) (a lineage progenitor(s) is the animal(s) containing an IGA from which subsequent animals used for commercial purposes are derived); and - full characterization of the site of intentional alteration and any unintended alterations (e.g., alterations at identified potential off-target sites, unanticipated insertions, substitutions, or deletions) in the lineage of animals to be commercialized, including the number and orientation of any introduced DNA sequences, if applicable.
 In particular, we recommend that you evaluate whether there are any unintended interruptions of any coding or regulatory regions.
+For more information, see section IV.C.1.
+Product Characterization ((b) and (c)).